London’s top 10 luxury property hotspots

 With a target audience of the super–rich and successful, property developers aim to provide a taste of the high life, including extreme comfort and convenience, up to the minute style and unbeatable quality.

 So, which parts of London are best if you’re looking for the most exclusive properties?
-Sell house fast firm Property Solvers offer the following suggestions:
+Professional homebuyers Property Solvers offer the following suggestions:

 1. Kensington and Chelsea